tillkruss/MP6-Icon-Examples/README.md

 ## Method C: SVG as Background Image

-Adding a custom SVG as CSS background image requires a Dashicon as fallback, since SVG [is not supported](http://caniuse.com/svg-css) by all major browsers.
-Example code in `mp6-svg-icon.php`.
+Adding a custom SVG as CSS background image is a little trickier.
+Because [SVG browser support](http://caniuse.com/svg-css) is limited, this method requires a Dashicon as fallback.
+The example code in `mp6-svg-icon.php` illustrates how to do that and contains a few more details about this method.